hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

-The configuration is in the table `fw_router` that is added to any pre-existing
+The configuration is in the [table][tables] `fw_router` that is added to any
-firewall configuration.
-The name of the table should differ from the names that
+pre-existing firewall configuration.
+The name of the table should differ from
-are usually used by software like, e.g., [docker][docker] or [libvirt][libvirt]
+the names that are usually used by software like, e.g., [docker][docker] or
-so (re)starting the firewall configuration does not remove existing firewall
+[libvirt][libvirt] so (re)starting the firewall configuration does not remove
-rules.
-Note that the rules themselves still can interfere with each-other.
-For
+existing firewall [rules][rules].
+Note that the rules themselves still can
-example, packets that are accepted by existing firewall rules can still be
+interfere with each-other.
+For example, packets that are accepted by existing
-dropped in this table.
+firewall rules can still be dropped in this table.

-The table contains the rules for NAT in the chain `postrouting`.
-It contains
+The table contains the rules for NAT in the [chain][chains] `postrouting`.
+It
-the NAT rules for outgoing traffic: its type is `nat` and it is attached to the
+contains the NAT rules for outgoing traffic: its type is `nat` and it is
-hook `postrouting`.
-It contains a single rule that changes (`masquerade`) the
+attached to the hook `postrouting`.
+It contains a single rule that changes
-source address of outgoing traffic on the external network interface (`oifname
+(`masquerade`) the source address of outgoing traffic on the external network
-"ext0"`) to match the address of that interface.
+interface (`oifname "ext0"`) to match the address of that interface.

 The table contains the rules for filtering in the three chains `input`,
 `input_internal` and `forward`.
 The chain `input` contains the rules for